Political science as a historical science

 Most political science research focuses on politics in the present day.
 A number of recent initiatives, however, have encouraged political scientists to explore historical data.
 Typically, the justification is to provide new data for testing our theories.
-I suggest here that history can also show that current theories and assumptions have little traction in the past as suggested by Joe Henrich’s recent work on the WEIRDest people in the world.
-The study of historical politics may show us that modern politics follows distinctive and historically contingent patterns that apply in other times.
+I suggest here that history can also show that the past was very different.
+In particular, it may be home to alternative psychologies and modes of behavior.
+This is what Henrich shows in his study of the emergence of psychological WEIRDness.
+Political science might follow his lead in searching for alternative behavioral patterns in the past.

 Recency bias in political science

 I recall reading once that Oxford or Cambridge had distinguished their Politics and History Departments by assigning the post-1945 years to Politics and pre-1945 to History.
 Apparently, the dividing line was later moved to 1956.
 This may be apocryphal as I can’t seem to find any reference to it online.
 Nevertheless, it contains some truth.
-It will surprise exactly no one that political scientists tend to study the near present, while historians focus on the deeper past.
+It will surprise exactly no one that political scientists are more likely to study the near present, while historians are more likely to focus on the deeper past.

-To give a sense of the recency bias in political science, I compiled the start and end dates of the evidentiary sources of the articles in the 2020 volume of the American Political Science Review.
+But how strong is the recency bias in political science?
+To get a sense, I compiled the start and end dates of the evidentiary sources of the articles in the 2020 volume of the American Political Science Review.

-The median start date for the 55 empirical articles was 2005.
+The median start date of the evidence for the 55 empirical articles was 2005.

 The median end date was 2016.